social security attorney

 Social Security Attorney or Disability Advocate

-Important: We updated this article in November 2022 with current approval rates, claim-processing times and the new attorney fee cap effective 11/30/2022.
+Important: We updated this article in December 2023 with current policy data and the most recent available statistics.
 Many Social Security disability applicants with legal representation have better luck getting approved for benefits.
 A “legal representative” is either a Social Security attorney (i.e., lawyer) or a disability advocate (not a lawyer).
-Advocates and attorneys have the same training and expertise around handling SSD benefits claims.
-Despite their similarities, one type of representation may have unique aspects that better fit your specific needs.
+Advocates and attorneys have the same training and expertise around handling disability claims.
+Despite their similarities, one type of representation may have unique benefits that better fit your needs.

 What A Social Security Attorney Can Do For You

-A Social Security attorney (or lawyer) has years of specialized education and a law degree.
+A Social Security attorney (or disability lawyer) has years of specialized education and a law degree.
 That’s the primary difference between a disability advocate and Social Security attorney.
-Claimants with hard-to-prove medical conditions or appealing a denied claim may do better with a Social Security attorney.
+Social Security claimants with invisible disabilities or appealing denied claims may do better with a disability lawyer.

-Advocates and attorneys know the ins and outs of applying for Social Security disability benefits.
-Both can work to get your application approved faster and maximize your potential payments.
-Here are just a few perks you’ll get from legal assistance that you won’t when filing on your own:
+Disability lawyers and advocates know the ins and outs of the disability application process.
+Both can work to get disability claims approved faster and maximize your potential back pay.
+Here are some perks you’ll get from legal services that you won’t when filing a disability claim on your own:

-1. Nearly Triple Your Benefit Approval Chances & Potentially Get Your First Payment Faster
+1. Nearly Triple Your Benefit Approval Chances & Potentially Get Your First Payment In 6 Months or Less

-A little more than 17% of people have a Social Security attorney file their initial claim.
-But here are the benefits you’ll get from having a lawyer handle everything from the outset:
+A little less than 18% of applicants have a Social Security attorney submit their initial application.
+But here are the benefits you’ll get from having a disability lawyer handle everything from the outset:

-• A recent study shows you’re 2.9x more likely to get benefits within 6 months if a lawyer files your paperwork
+• recent study shows you’re 2.9x more likely to get benefits within 6 months if a law firm files your paperwork

 • 58% of claimants with lawyers get benefits on their very first try vs. 20% who file without legal assistance

-• That same report shows people with lawyers filing mental illness claims are 70% more likely to get benefits than those without
+• That same report shows applicants with lawyers filing mental illness claims are 70% more likely to receive benefits than those without

-• Average time to get SSD benefits with a lawyer is 152 days, vs. 400+ days for those who apply on their own WITHOUT legal assistance
+• Average time to receive benefits with a lawyer is 152 days, vs. 400+ days for those who apply on their own WITHOUT legal assistance

-In addition to their vast legal knowledge and experience, a Social Security attorney holds more authority in the court.
+In addition to their vast legal knowledge and experience, attorneys also hold more authority in the court.
 For instance, if a federal judge hears your appeal, a Social Security attorney can represent your case.
 However, disability advocates cannot appear in court at this stage.

 SSA data shows that 4 in 5 people have lawyers representing their claims at the appeals stage.
-While just 20% get approved on their first try, about 35% eventually win SSD benefits on appeal.
+While just 20% get approved on their first try, about 30% eventually win SSD benefits on appeal.
 A Social Security attorney or advocate knows how to get you paid the maximum benefits amount you’re owed faster.
 In some cases, that means cutting down your wait time to get an appeals hearing scheduled.
-For others, it’s getting a year’s worth of past-due benefit payments deposited in a single check.
+For others, it’s getting a year’s worth of past-due benefits all at once.
 Since they don’t charge anything up front, what have you got to lose?

-3. Pull Your Most Convincing, Current Medical Records
+3. Pull and Pay for Your Most Convincing, Current Medical Records

-Any experienced Social Security disability attorney or advocate will review your medical records to ensure they are current and thorough.
+Any Social Security disability attorney or advocate can review your medical records to ensure they are current and accurate.
 Without this information, the SSA may schedule a medical examination for you with one of their DDS physicians.
 If this happens, it’ll make your claim review take much longer.
 Pulling your complete medical records isn’t free; you’ll have to pay your doctor for those.
 If you cannot afford these fees, your Social Security attorney can pay them for you.
-And representatives know exactly which records are most convincing to the SSA as well as court judges.
+And representatives know exactly which medical evidence the SSA wants to see.
 They won’t waste time or money submitting records unless they serve as convincing evidence that helps prove your case.

-4. Give You Witness Testimony Advice & Guidance
+4. Give You Witness Testimony Advice and Guidance

 5. Coach You to Answer Questions Correctly During Your Appeals Hearing

-6. Cross-Examine Any SSA Vocational Experts At Your Hearing
+6. Cross-Examine Any Social Security Administration Vocational Experts At Your Disability Hearing

 Some Advantages You’ll Only Get With a Social Security Attorney

-1. Lawyers may get your benefits approved or your appeals hearing scheduled faster.
+1. Disability lawyers may get your SSDI benefits paid faster or an appeals hearing scheduled sooner.

-2. No attorney will accept your case unless they think you qualify for SSD benefits.
+2. No disability lawyer will accept your case unless they think you qualify for SSDI benefits.

-3. If you can’t afford them, lawyers can purchase copies of your full medical records to support your case.
+3. If you can’t afford them yourself, disability lawyers can purchase copies of your full medical records to support your case.

-4. Your lawyer can appear in court on your behalf if health or transportation issues stop you from going.
-They can also schedule video hearings that happen at their office or from your home and coach you on how to answer the judge.
+4. Disability lawyers can appear in court on your behalf if health or transportation issues stop you from going.
+Attorneys can also schedule video hearings that happen at their law offices or your home and coach you on how to answer the administrative law judge.

-6. If the SSA denied your claim, a Social Security attorney can find and correct any paperwork errors as well as file your appeal.
+6. If Social Security officials deny your initial application, a disability lawyer can find and correct any claim errors and handle your appeal.

 What A Social Security Disability Advocate Can Do

-Many people assume disability advocates aren’t as qualified as lawyers.
+Many applicants assume disability advocates aren’t as qualified as attorneys.
 However, that’s simply not true.
-For first-time Social Security disability applicants, non-attorney advocates have nearly the same authority as lawyers do.
-The only time a disability advocate cannot help you is if your appealed case goes to federal court.
-In that scenario, you need an accredited Social Security attorney to represent your case.
+For Social Security disability applicants, non-attorney advocates have nearly the same authority as lawyers do.
+The only time a disability advocate cannot help you is when appealed claims head to federal court.
+In that scenario, you need an accredited Social Security attorney to represent you at your hearing.
 Since disability advocates don’t have law licenses, they cannot perform certain legal tasks required in the federal court system.

-However, the Social Security Administration (SSA) requires all non-attorney advocates to meet specific qualifications that the agency regulates.
-Disability advocates must pass these strict requirements:
+However, the Social Security Administration (SSA) requires all non-attorney representatives to meet specific qualifications that the agency regulates.
+Advocates must pass these strict requirements:

 • Earn a bachelor’s degree (or high school diploma plus training and work experience equivalent to a college education)